dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-stored-procedures/2-mapping-inserts.md

 SELECT order_id, order_date, total FROM orders WHERE type = ‘return’
 ```

-Converting this with a first pass to a dbt model (TODO: link to docs) (in a file called returned_orders.sql) might look something like:
+Converting this with a first pass to a [dbt model](docs/building-a-dbt-project/building-models) (in a file called returned_orders.sql) might look something like:

 ```sql
 SELECT